 Many of today's organizations are taking a broader view of the modern intranet as a mobile front door to specific platforms within the digital workplace.
 But before crossing this new threshold, businesses must make sure that their digital workplace strategy takes the employee experience into consideration.

 Here are ten questions to ask when planning a digital workplace strategy that’s right for the people in your organization.

-1. Why Is the Digital Workplace So Important to the Employee Experience?
+1. How does the the Digital Workplace Enhance the Employee Experience?

 James Robertson, a global authority on intranets, defines the digital workplace as “a holistic set of platforms, tools, and environments for work, delivered in a usable, coherent, and productive way.”
-The intranet itself is just one element of this environment, and its role has been constantly evolving.
+The role of the intranet itself as it relates to this environment has been constantly evolving.
 The touchpoints that employees have with their workplaces play a vital role in how they stay motivated, informed, and engaged with what they do.

 Just as technology has become a crucial part of our personal lives, the tech environment in the workplace is of great importance to the employee experience.
 In this transformative era of hypermodern organizations, competitiveness depends upon the ability to manage effectively through times of change.
 Especially for businesses with large, widely distributed workforces, rapid innovation necessitates the implementation of modern tools that can effectively keep all employees fully informed.